-- If a student is in violation of any of the behavior or safety policies and procedures as outlined in this handbook or published by the EOC Administration. - If a student does not comply with the engagement and attendance policies outlined in this handbook and the student does not respond when either a Counselor or Associate Coordinator of Instructional Services reaches out to them after three (3) attempts are made. - If a student does not show up for a planned meeting with the Associate Coordinator of Instructional Services to review their educational plan. - If a student is not meeting the terms of a signed agreement or educational plan.
+- If a student is in violation of any of the behavior or safety policies and procedures as outlined in this handbook or published by the EOC Administration. - If a student does not comply with the engagement and attendance policies outlined in this handbook and the student does not respond when either an Instructor, Counselor or the Associate Coordinator of Instructional Services reaches out to them after three (3) attempts are made. - If a student does not show up for a planned meeting with the Associate Coordinator of Instructional Services to review their educational plan. - If a student is not meeting the terms of a signed agreement or educational plan.

-A student should contact their Counselor if there is any concern about their Educational and Career Plan.
+A student should contact their Counselor with any concerns about their Educational and Career Plan.